amrmabdelazeem/Permalist-Project/README.md

 # Todo List App

-This is a simple todo list application built using Node.js, Express, and PostgreSQL.
+This is a simple todo list application built using Node.js, Express, EJS and PostgreSQL.

 ## Prerequisites